Exhibitions

 Winter Residency 2026

 Imogen’s residency with us at Coda recognises the deep links between tradition, community, and nature.
-The residency will culminate in an outdoor firing event in Coda’s meadow - a joyful gathering around the warmth of the kiln where creativity, ritual, and transformation come together beneath the winter sky.
+The residency culminates in an outdoor firing event in Coda’s meadow - a joyful gathering around the warmth of the kiln where creativity, ritual, and transformation come together beneath the winter sky.

-Throughout the residency, Imogen will also explore the creation of sound-making ceramic objects - whistles, rattles, and totems -decorated using traditional techniques and fired in a wood-fuelled outdoor kiln.
+Throughout the residency, Imogen also explores the creation of sound-making ceramic objects - whistles, rattles, and totems -decorated using traditional techniques and fired in a wood-fuelled outdoor kiln.

 Staging the Self